Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/quickstart/connectors/webhooks.md

   17. `mandate_active`
   18. `mandate_revoked`

-Click [**here**](https://api-reference.hyperswitch.io/api-reference/schemas/outgoing--webhook) to see the webhook payload your endpoint would need to parse for each of the above events

 ### Webhook Signature Verification

 While creating a business profile, you can specify a secret key in the `payments_response_hash_key` field, which will be used for signing webhook deliveries.
 If not specified, a 64-character long randomized key with high entropy will be generated for you.
 Ensure that you store the secret key in a secure location that your server can access.